Congressman, voters sue over Maine’s new ranking system

-PORTLAND, Maine (AP) — Republican U.S. Rep. Bruce Poliquin and three other voters are suing over Maine’s new voting system used for the first time in U.S. House and Senate elections.
+PORTLAND, Maine (AP) — Republican U.S. Rep. Bruce Poliquin and three voters sued Tuesday over Maine’s new voting system, used for the first time in U.S. House and Senate elections.

-The lawsuit was filed Tuesday in federal court.
-It seeks a preliminary injunction, and a lawyer for Poliquin’s campaign asked to stop the process of additional voting tabulations until a judge can rule.
+A lawyer for Poliquin’s campaign asked the secretary of state to stop the tabulations to allow a judge to rule, but the secretary declined to stop the process.

 Poliquin received the most first-place votes on Election Day and believes he should be declared the winner.
-But the ranked-choice voting system requires additional voting rounds because neither he nor Democrat Jared Golden won an outright majority.
+But the ranked-choice system requires additional voting rounds because neither he nor Democrat Jared Golden won an outright majority.

-The voting system approved by referendum in 2016 lets voters rank candidates from first to last on the ballot.
-It provides for eliminations of last-place candidates and reallocations of votes to ensure that the winner gets a majority.
+The lawsuit, filed Tuesday in federal court, seeks a preliminary injunction.
+A separate letter was sent to the secretary of state seeking a suspension of tabulations.

 Most Read Nation & World Stories